gmollo/Wiki-Scraping-Tutorial/README.md

     print(df)
 ```
 ![Screenshot of Output](./images/dataframe.png)
-As above, the dataframe displays properly!
+As above, the dataframe displays properly, and we can continue on to further analysis.